annavalentinakatharina/RAG-MAS-Blog-Chatbot/Adaptation_Manual.md

   - Line 2: Change the commented description to the new state
   - Line 7: Change the first word in the log message from `tone` to the new function name
   - Line 9: Change `tone` to the new state, e.g. `confidentiality`
-  - Line 10: Change the response to asking for the new state in the chosen order, in this case additional information.
+  - Line 10: Change the response to asking for the new state in the chosen order, e.g. additional information.
   - Line 12: Change the first word in the log message from `tone` to the new function name
-  - Line 13: Change `WEBSITE` to the new next state, in this case `ADDITIONAL` (information)
+  - Line 13: Change `WEBSITE` to the new next state, e.g.`ADDITIONAL` (information)
   - Line 15: Change the first word in the log message from `tone` to the new function name
   - Line 16: Change `tone` to the new state
-  - Line 17: Change the response to asking for the new state in the chosen order, in this case additional information.
+  - Line 17: Change the response to asking for the new state in the chosen order, e.g. additional information.
   - Line 19: Change the first word in the log message from `tone` to the new function name
-  - Line 20: Change `WEBSITE` to the new next state, in this case `ADDITIONAL` (information)
+  - Line 20: Change `WEBSITE` to the new next state, e.g. `ADDITIONAL` (information)
   - Line 23: Change `tone` to the new state
   - Line 24: Change the first word in the log message from `tone` to the new function name
   - Line 25: Change `TONE` to the new state, e.g. `CONFIDENTIALITY`